-This tax perk is currently reserved for tax returns up through 2017.
+This tax perk is reserved for tax returns up through 2017.

 Tax Law Changes—Unreimbursed Employee Expenses

-You could claim an unreimbursed employee business expense deduction up through the tax year 2017 if you itemized your deductions and you incurred auto expenses due to driving for your job.
-You could deduct either the standard mileage rate for that year for each work-related mile you drove, or you could deduct the portion of your overall auto expenses, including insurance, that were attributable to those work-related miles.
+You could claim an unreimbursed employee business expense deduction up through tax year 2017 if you itemized your deductions and you incurred auto expenses due to driving for your job.
+You could deduct either the standard mileage rate for for each work-related mile you drove per year, or you could deduct the portion of your overall auto expenses, including insurance, that were attributable to those work-related miles.

 More TCJA Changes—Casualty and Theft Deductions

-You might’ve potentially qualified for an itemized casualty and theft deduction if your auto sustained serious damage and you had to come out of pocket and pay an insurance deductible for replacement or repairs.
-Claiming that part of your insurance—the deductible—was subject to myriad rules and was included in the deduction for your loss, but it’s gone now, too, at least for most taxpayers.
+You might have potentially qualified for an itemized casualty and theft deduction if your auto sustained serious damage and you had to come out of pocket and pay an insurance deductible for replacement or repairs.
+Claiming that part of your insurance—the deductible—was subject to myriad rules and was included in the deduction for your loss.
+But it’s gone, too, for many taxpayers under the terms of the TCJA.

-Beginning with the tax year 2018 and thanks to the TCJA, you can only claim this itemized deduction if your vehicle was damaged or destroyed due to an event that the president has declared a disaster.
-In this case, your deductible loss is limited to what you paid for the vehicle or what it’s worth after the disaster, whichever is less.
+Beginning with tax year 2018 and thanks to the TCJA, you can only claim this itemized deduction if your vehicle was damaged or destroyed due to an event that the president has declared a disaster.
+Your deductible loss is limited to what you paid for the vehicle or what it’s worth after the disaster, whichever is less.
 You must subtract anything your insurer paid or compensated you for, then you must subtract an additional $100.

-Congress has enacted special provisions for those affected by Hurricanes Harvey, Irma, and Maria, as well as the California wildfires.
+Congress has enacted special provisions for those affected by the 2020 hurricanes, as well as the California wildfires.
 Check with a tax professional if you suffered a loss due to one of these events to find out if you qualify.

 Business Use of Your Vehicle

-In this case, that “unreimbursed employee expense deduction” remains alive and well, and you don’t have to itemize to claim it.
-You would include your auto costs as a business expense on Schedule C, Profit or Loss From Business, filed with your Form 1040.
+A version of the “unreimbursed employee expense deduction” remains alive and well if you’re self-employed, and you don’t have to itemize to claim it.
+You would include your auto costs as a business expense on Schedule C, Profit or Loss From Business, whihc must be filed with your Form 1040 tax return.

-You can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven, whichever works out to be more.
-The standard mileage rate for 2018 was 54.5 cents per mile.
-It goes up to 58 cents a mile in 2019.
+As with the itemized deduction, you can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven.
+The standard mileage rate for 2020 was 57.5 cents per mile.
+It drops to 56 cents per mile in 2021.